Esinko/AstroneerRconClient/README.md

 server = The dedicated self-hosted Astroneer server

-client = The software iusing a net-socket connection to the server(read above)
+client = The software(this software) using a net-socket connection to the server(read above)

 # Quickstart
 ```